shizhehe/cartridges/README.md

 )
 ```

 We provide several other basic resource types like `TextResource`, `FileTextResource`, `JSONResource`.
 We're also adding some more specialized resource types like `SlackResource` and `GMailResource`.

+For each, you can find all the configuration options in the class definition.

 #### Step 1.2: Prepare an Inference Server